jp-hm/Algorithms/README.md

-# Algorithms
+# Exercises

-This repository contains a collection of algorithm exercises.
+This repository contains a collection of exercises.

 ## Languages